HEPCloud/decisionengine/doc/source/install.rst

 ---------------

 Skip this if you did the RPM installation.
 This PIP installation is recommended for development whnen you want to clone the Git repository and change the code.
-There are a few extra steps (dependencies installation ansd setups) that are automated in the RPM installation.
+There are a few extra steps (dependencies installation and setups) that are automated in the RPM installation.

 1. GlideinWMS (3.10.x) and HTCondor (aka HTCSS) are needed for Decision Engine.
 The ``glideinwms`` packages will pull all the other dependencies.
   The complete version of the GlideinWMS installation instructions is available `here<https://opensciencegrid.org/docs/other/install-gwms-frontend/>`.